+86 1510-529-7925 [email protected]

 One of the first photos that I took with this lens.
 I got the camera late in the afternoon and went to the pub to have a quick pint and take some quick snapshots.
 It is hard to find a free model in China but finding a pint of beer to shoot is much easier.

-Before I bought this lens, I had read about how good this lens was.
+Before I bought this lens, I had read about how good it was.
 Everyone seemed to love it.
 No one had anything bad to say about it, so I was expecting a gem of a lens.
 But expectations can be so cruel, especially when you are excited about a piece of new gear.
 The same day that my new Fuji XE3 arrived, I put the lens onto the body and started snapping away indoors, but I paid very little attention to the lens, to be honest.
-I was more excited to test out the new camera body and playing around with the high iso and marveling at how clean the files of the camera were at iso 6400.
-That new camera lust had taken over all my reasoning and I was just a happy snapper, shooting anything that moved for the next few days, but as I looked at the pictures on my PC, something just did not felt right about the pictures.
-I wasn’t enjoying the photos that I was capturing and I figured that it must be the new camera that was giving me the problems because everyone loved the lens online, so I kept on shooting with it, figuring that it would just take me some time to adjust to the new system.
+I was more excited to test out the new camera body and play around with the high ISO, marveling at how clean the files were at ISO 6400.
+That new camera lust had taken over all my reasoning, and I was just a happy snapper, shooting anything that moved for the next few days.
+However, as I looked at the pictures on my PC, something just didn’t feel right about them.
+I wasn’t enjoying the photos I was capturing, and I figured it must be the new camera giving me problems because everyone loved the lens online.
+So, I kept on shooting with it, figuring that it would just take some time to adjust to the new system.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review